knative/docs/community/DOCS-CONTRIBUTING.md

 First, reach out to an approver and ask them to sponsor you so that you can become a member.
 The easiest way to do this is using Slack.

-Your sponsor will reach out to the Knative Steering committee to ask that you be added as a member of the Knative org if they are supportive of you becoming a member.
+If they are supportive of your membership, your sponsor will reach out to the Knative Steering committee to ask that you be added as a member of the Knative org.

 Once your sponsor notifies you that you've been added to the Knative org, open a PR to add yourself as a docs-reviewer in the